solidiquis/erdtree/README.md

 By default disk usage is reported as the total amount of physical bytes stored on the disk.
 To get the human-readable form:

 ```
+-H, --human
--H, --human                      Print disk usage in human-readable format
+      Print disk usage in human-readable format
 ```

-When using the human-readable form, binary units (e.g. `1 KiB = 1024 B`) is reported by default.
-If you prefer SI units (`1KB = 1000 B`) you can use the following:
+When using the human-readable form, binary units (e.g. `1 KiB = 1024 B`) are reported by default.
+If you prefer SI units (`1 KB = 1000 B`) you can use the following:

 ```
--u, --unit <UNIT>                Report disk usage in binary or SI units [default: bin] [possible values: bin, si]
+-u, --unit <UNIT>
+      Report disk usage in binary or SI units

+      [default: bin]

+      Possible values:
+      - bin: Displays disk usage using binary prefixes
+      - si:  Displays disk usage using SI prefixes
 ```

 Additionally, various other disk usage metrics may be used instead of physical bytes.
 You have the following metrics available: